WhySoShy/AutoMorph/AutoMorph/README.md

 - [ ] Raise error if the source property does not contain a visible getter.
 - [ ] Raise error if the target property does not contain a visible setter.
 - [ ] Raise error if nested object that should be mapped is not marked to be generated.
-- [ ] Raise error if the marked class is an abstract class.
+- [ ] Raise error if the target class is an abstract class.

 ### Generator Todo:
 - [X] Switch ModifierKind from Array to List, ReadonlyList or HashSet.